 It is illegal to take photographs of official buildings for publication.

-Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism and child sex tourism, apply to Australians overseas.
+Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in sexual activity with children under 16 while outside of Australia.

 The Philippines also has strong laws against child sex crimes and human trafficking.
-A number of foreigners, including Australians, have been prosecuted for these offences in the Philippines.
+A number of foreigners, including Australians, have been detained and prosecuted for these offences in the Philippines.

 Information for dual nationals